cuhHub/Noir/docs/api-reference/noir/built-ins/libraries/logging.md

 Represents the logging layout.

 Requires two '%s' in the layout.
-First %s is the log type, the second %s is the log title.
+First %s is the addon name, second %s is the log type, and the third %s is the log title.
 The message is then added after the layout.

 ---